commercialhaskell/stack/doc/faq.md

 See issue [#420](https://github.com/commercialhaskell/stack/issues/420) for a detailed discussion of Stack's behavior when `system-ghc` is enabled.

-## How do I upgrade to GHC 7.10.2 with stack?

-If you already have a prior version of GHC use
-`stack --resolver ghc-7.10 setup --reinstall`.
-If you don't have any GHC installed, you can skip the `--reinstall`.

 ## How do I get extra build tools?

 Stack will automatically install build tools required by your packages or their